Top 10 Foods in Diet after Gallbladder Removal

 3. Pears

 Gallbladder inflammation can be treated naturally through the use of pears.
 Eating pears or drinking pear juice several times a day can keep your system operating as it should.
-Pain associated with bile duct cancer symptoms can be eliminated through adding more to your diet.
+Pain associated with bile duct cancer symptoms can be eliminated through adding more fruit and vegetables to your diet.

 4. Oatmeal